 The Viper Room in West Hollywood, CA, is widely known as the place where River Phoenix tragically overdosed on heroin on Halloween in 1993.
 It's even the subject of a Ghost Adventures episode where staff claim to hear Phoenix's voice from beyond the grave.
 What most people don't know is that the club's seedy reputation goes deeper than ghost stories, Hollywood gambling rings, and drug-fueled parties.

-In 2001, the Viper Room was rocked by the disappearance of Anthony Fox.
+In 2001, the Viper Room's reputation took another shocking turn due to the disappearance of Anthony Fox.
 Almost a decade prior, Fox and Johnny Depp partnered to open the infamous club, which was frequented by Depp and his wealthy friends.
 The partnership quickly spiraled out of control.
 Fox filed a multi-million dollar lawsuit against Depp but disappeared days before he was scheduled to testify against the actor.
-Depp was eventually forced to sell his share of the business after he lost the lawsuit.
+Depp was eventually forced to sell his share of the business to Fox's daughter, Amanda, after Depp settled the lawsuit.
 Fox was never found, and the case remains open.

-Many people believe that Depp had a hand in the Viper Room disappearance.
+Many people believe that Depp had a hand in Fox's disappearance.
 Eerily enough, conspiracy theorists believe that important evidence may be resting just beneath the club's floorboards.

 In 1993 Anthony Fox And Johnny Depp Partnered To Open The Viper Room